 This is the most affordable option on the list, perfect for college students just starting to get used to living by themselves.
 See it here at Amazon.
 It has a 1 Liter capacity, boils water quickly, has a detachable cord for non-hassle serving, dual water windows, and a lighted switch so you can easily tell if the kettle is on or off.
 Durability is a concern for a few reviewers, but its many features for its low price make this product a real bargain.
 In the words of the manufacturers: “Faster than a microwave and safer than a stovetop kettle”.

 This kettle is a must for tea enthusiasts who understand the importance of temperature variations to elicit the most flavor out of their tea.
-It has adjustable temperature settings on an LCD display at its base, it is made out of brushed stainless steel, it has a 1.7 Liter capacity and, to top it all off, is actually quite affordable at a medium price!
+It has preset temperature settings for white, green, oolong, and black teas at its base, it is made out of brushed stainless steel, it has a keep warm feature and, to top it all off, includes a removable tea steeping infuser for loose teas or tea bags!
 See it here.

 Want to get more bang for your buck?
 This kettle boils water faster than a microwave, yet uses less than half the energy of an electric stove.
 It’s made of heat-resistant glass and brushed stainless steel, has boil-dry safety protection and a capacity of about 1.7 Liters.
 It has an easy-to-read water gauge, plus, its cord can be stored neatly into the base and can be adjusted to the desired length.
 Find the Chef’s Choice here at Amazon.